wpendl99/.github/profile/essentials/editors/editors.md

 ![Vi](essentialsVi.png)

 What you will immediately notice is that there is no menu bar or navigation aids.
-Instead works entirely by keyboard commands.
-There are two modes in Vi, command mode and insert mode.
-When you open Vi, you are in command mode and all of the command keystrokes will work.
-To edit a document use the command `i` to enter insert mode.
+Instead, VI works entirely by keyboard commands.
+There are two modes in VI, command mode and insert mode.
+When you open VI, you are in command mode and all of the command keystrokes will work.
+To edit a document, use the command `i` to enter insert mode.
 Now your keystrokes will modify the document.
-To exit insert mode and type commands again press `ESC`.
+To exit insert mode and type commands again, press `ESC`.

 The following short list of commands should allow you to do most of what you will ever want to do.